knowit/Knowit.EPiModules.ImageScaling/README.md

 ------------------------------
 The nuget package for this project is located at [EPiServer's nuget feed](https://nuget.episerver.com/en/Feed/).
 Add it to your package repositories and run Install-Package Knowit.EPiModules.ImageScaling

-Note: Version 1.1 is pending review by EPiServer.
-Until accepted, you can compile from source instead.

 Usage
 ------------------------------